 Close reading approaches and comprehension strategies instruction have been shown to be effective in content area classrooms.
-The Common Core State Standards emphasize a close reading approach that focuses on the details in the text (Coleman & Pimentel, 2012) and can promote comprehension of more complex text (Fisher & Frey, 2012) and deeper understanding of important ideas in the text (McKeown, Beck, & Blake, 2009).
-Specifically, the standards call for students to
+Close reading approaches focus on the details in the text (Coleman & Pimentel, 2012) and can promote comprehension of more complex text (Fisher & Frey, 2012) and deeper understanding of important ideas in the text (McKeown, Beck, & Blake, 2009).
+Specifically, students need to

 - cite specific textual evidence;

 - analyze primary and secondary sources;

 - determine central ideas of texts;

 - provide accurate summaries of texts;

-- evaluate causes and effects for actions and events;
+- evaluate causes and effects for actions and events:

-- evaluate authors' differing points of view and premises, claims, and evidence; and
+- evaluate authors' differing points of view and premises, claims, and evidence;

+and

 - integrate multiple sources of information.